 - About 3 hours before cooking, add soy sauce and mirin in the bag and mix well.
 Keep in the fridge until you are ready to cook.

-- Line a baking pan bottom with aluminum foil (so that you don’t have to clean later) and oil the broiler rack.
+- Line the bottom of broiler pan with aluminum foil (so that you don’t have to clean later) and oil the broiler rack.
 Place the chicken on the broiler rack skin side down first.
-Set the broiler to High and broil for 10 minutes, or until nicely browned.
+Turn the broiler on high (no preheat) and place the broiler rack 6 inch away from the top (middle oven rack) and broil for 10 minutes, or until nicely browned.
 Then flip the chicken (now skin side is up) and broil for another 10 minutes.
 The cooking time will vary depending on the oven.

 - If you use other parts of chicken like chicken thigh or breast, preheat oven to 425F.
 Line a baking pan with parchment paper and place the meat on top.
 Bake for 30 minutes or more depending on the part you use.
 Turn the chicken over half way during cooking process.
 Serve immediately.